-- make some brief notes at the time or immediately afterwards using the Trust pro-forma (Appendix A3) or CPOMs: record the date, time, place and context of the disclosure or concern, recording facts and not assumption and interpretation.
-Notes must be signed and dated and handed to the Designated Senior Person (DSP) or the Principal. - observed injuries and bruises are to be recorded on the Body Map (Appendix A6); - note the non-verbal behaviour and the key words in the language used by the pupil (do not translate into "proper terms") - keep these original notes, sign and date them and pass them to the DSP
+• make some brief notes at the time or immediately afterwards on CPOMS or using the Trust pro-forma (Appendix A3): record the date, time, place and context of the disclosure or concern, recording facts and not assumption and interpretation.
+Notes must be signed and dated and handed to the Designated Senior Person (DSP) or the Principal immediately.

+- observed injuries and bruises are to be recorded on the Body Map (Appendix A6); - note the non-verbal behaviour and the key words in the language used by the pupil (do not translate into "proper terms") - keep these original notes